hassanmoaa/stats-preview-card-FrontEndMentor/README.md

 - I want to learn more about css by creating multi-page websites

 ### Useful resources

+- ![FEM-Discord-Server] - I asked for help in the help forum and got a lot of useful advice from members of the discord server especially the admins and mods are so cooperative.

 - (https://www.w3schools.com) - W3S helped me getting some help!